iOS 26

 Gotechtor select and review products independently.
 When you purchase through our links, we may earn a commission.
 See our ethics statement.

-One of the biggest obstacles to productivity is disorganization – something you may be familiar with, as you jump between several apps and websites just to complete a single task.
+One of the biggest obstacles to productivity is disorganization, which you may be familiar with as you switch between several apps and websites just to complete a single task.

-What you need to curb this problem is Notion, a new app that streamlines all necessary documents, datasets, and communication systems for your work and school.
+To curb this problem, you need Notion, a new app that streamlines all necessary documents, datasets, and communication systems for your work and school.

 What Is Notion?